List of Camp Lazlo characters: Larry, Louie, Leonard, and Liniment

 Lawrence "Larry" Lemmingberg, Louis "Louie" Lemmingberg, Leonard Lemmingberg, and Liniment Lemmingberg are quadruplet brothers that are teal-colored and black-eyed Norway lemmings.
 A Cartoon Network press kit gives the brothers the names Larry, Louie, Leonard, and Liniment.

 All four of their voices are done by Steve Little.

 Patsy Smiles

 Patricia "Patsy" Smiles is an adventurous, skillful and upbeat yellow mongoose with pink hair.
 She has a massive crush on Lazlo, and throughout the series she tries to impress him, like when she pushed him off a giant pinecone with her love, lied about being a snake-hunter, and gave him a valentine card.
 She is Commander Hoo-Ha's daughter, which is weird since she's a mongoose.
 In an interview Murray said that Patsy's affection causes Lazlo to feel "little freaked out" and that "She scares him."
 He describes Patsy as "a little more aggressive with Lazlo than he would ever reciprocate".
 Even though her affection causes Lazlo to feel uncomfortable, Lazlo probably has a secret crush on her."
 In "Spacemates", it's revealed that Patsy and Lazlo are soulmates, meaning they will be together in the future.
-Jodi Benson, the voice of Ariel from Disney's The Little Mermaid, voiced Patsy.
+Patsy is voiced by Jodi Benson.